 Blinds and awnings

-These are another cost-effective way to update the front of your home.
+Blinds and awnings are another cost-effective way to update the front of your home.
 Modern styles are smart, chic and practical and as well as being a highlight, will also shade your windows from summer sun.
 They are made from strong, weather-resistant materials and many can be retracted over winter.

 A landscaped garden can be a very inviting feature at the front of your home and again, it doesn’t have to cost a fortune.
 Simply dividing up garden beds, clearly defining paths and even introducing a split level effect can all be achieved with a good plan and bit of spade work.
 If your yard is securely fenced, you could also consider adding a water feature such as a rock pool or small fountain.